-- (2) Applicability.
-The following regulations apply to all development and other land disturbing activities within the PR, MU,LC, SC, CC, DMR, and D zones. - (3) Measurement of steep slopes.
-For purposes of determining the location of steep slope areas, only slopes containing at least 2,000 square feet of contiguous steep slope area at least ten feet in width shall be considered. - (4) Limitation of area disturbed.
-All land disturbing activities, including but not limited to clearing, grading, excavation, building construction, construction of driveways and roads, cutting, and filling, shall be limited to the minimum land area necessary to accommodate the proposed use or activity. - (5) Limits on Changing Natural Grade.
-The original, natural grade of a lot shall not be raised or lowered more than four (4) feet at any point for the construction of any structure or improvements, except that: - a.
-These standards limiting change of natural grade shall not apply to grading required to construct or excavate a foundation or basement. - b.
-The Planning Board may approve modifications to these standards if it finds that such modifications would result in less total site disturbance and visual impact than would compliance with the maximum limits on changing natural grade stated in this subsection. - (6) Revegetation Required.
-Any slope exposed or created in new development on very steep or moderately steep slope areas shall be revegetated or landscaped with non-invasive species as soon as possible after land disturbance occurs and such landscaping shall be properly maintained to prevent erosion. - (7) Disturbance of moderately steep slopes (between 15% and 20%). - a.
-Permitted Uses and Activities.
-All uses and activities allowed in the zoning district shall be allowed on moderately steep slopes, subject to applicable review procedures and standards. - Any such development and uses on moderately steep slope areas shall minimize disturbance to soil geology, hydrology, and environmental features, including visual impact. - (8) Disturbance of very steep slopes (greater than 20%). - a.
-General Prohibition on Land Disturbance.
-Land disturbing activities, including but not limited to clearing, excavation,
+- other land disturbing activities within the LC, SC, CC, C, DMR, and D zones. - C. Measurement of steep slopes.
+For purposes of determining the location of steep slope areas, only slopes containing at least 2,000 square feet of contiguous steep slope area at least ten feet in width shall be considered. - D. Limitation of area disturbed.
+All land disturbing activities, including but not limited to clearing, grading, excavation, building construction, construction of driveways and roads, cutting, and filling, shall be limited to the minimum land area necessary to accommodate the proposed use or activity. - E. Limits on Changing Natural Grade.
+The original, natural grade of a lot shall not be raised or lowered more than four (4) feet at any point for the construction of any structure or improvements, except that: - (1) These standards limiting change of natural grade shall not apply to grading required to construct or excavate a foundation or basement. - (2) The Planning Board may approve modifications to these standards if it finds that such modifications would result in less total site disturbance and visual impact than would compliance with the maximum limits on changing natural grade stated in this subsection. - F. Revegetation Required.
+Any slope exposed or created in new development on very steep or moderately steep slope areas shall be revegetated or landscaped with non-invasive species as soon as possible after land disturbance occurs and such landscaping shall be properly maintained to prevent erosion. - G. Disturbance of moderately steep slopes (between 15% and 20%). - (1) Permitted Uses and Activities.
+All uses and activities allowed in the zoning district shall be allowed on moderately steep slopes, subject to applicable review procedures and standards. - (2) Any such development and uses on moderately steep slope areas shall minimize disturbance to soil geology, hydrology, and environmental features, including visual impact. - H. Disturbance of very steep slopes (greater than 20%). - (1) General Prohibition on Land Disturbance.
+Land disturbing activities, including but not limited to clearing, excavation, grading, construction, reconstruction, and investigative land disturbing activities such as test wells, are prohibited on slope areas greater than 20% except as allowed below. - (2) Permitted Uses and Activities.
+The following are permitted on 112-54 very steep slope areas, subject to criteria set forth in this chapter:

-- grading, construction, reconstruction, and investigative land disturbing activities such as test wells, are prohibited on slope areas greater than 20% except as allowed below. - b.
-Permitted Uses and Activities.
-The following are permitted on very steep slope areas, subject to criteria set forth in this code: - 1.
-Passive recreation uses, including trails not exceeding ten feet in width - 2.
-Open space and other conservation uses - 3.
-Land surveying or study - 4.
-Uses permitted as-of-right according to Article 4 of this local law. - c.
-Any such development and uses on very steep slope areas shall minimize disturbance to soil geology, hydrology, and environmental features, including visual impact.
+- (a) Passive recreation uses, including trails not exceeding ten feet in width - (b) Open space and other conservation uses - (c) Land surveying or study - (d) Uses permitted as-of-right according to Article 4 of this chapter. - (3) Any such development and uses on very steep slope areas shall minimize disturbance to soil geology, hydrology, and environmental features, including visual impact.